apenella/go-ansible/README.md

 ### Executor

 An _executor_ is a component that executes the command and handles the results from the execution output.
-The library includes the [DefaultExecute](#defaultexecute) executor, which is a ready-to-go implementation of an executor.
+The library includes the [DefaultExecute](#defaultexecute-struct) executor, which is a ready-to-go implementation of an executor.
 If the `DefaultExecute` does not meet your requirements, you can also create a custom executor.
-To know more about the `DefaultExecute`, refer to [that](#defaultexecute) section.
+To know more about the `DefaultExecute`, refer to [that](#defaultexecute-struct) section.

 ### Command Generator

 A _command generator_ or a _commander_ is responsible for generating the command to be executed.
 The `AnsiblePlaybookCmd` and `AnsibleAdhocCmd` structs are examples of command generators.
 That concept has been introduced in the major version _2.0.0_.
 Before version _2.0.0_, the `AnsiblePlaybookCmd` and `AnsibleAdhocCmd` structs were known as _command structs_.

-### Results Outputer
+### Results Handler

-A _results outputer_ or an _outputer_ is responsible for managing the output of the command execution.
-The library includes two output mechanisms: the `DefaultResults` and the `JSONResults`.
+A _results handler_ or an _results outputer_ is responsible for managing the output of the command execution.
+The library includes two output mechanisms: the [DefaultResults](#defaultexecute-struct) and the [JSONStdoutCallbackExecute](#jsonstdoutcallbackresults-struct).

-// TODO pending to complete

 ## Getting Started